camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/slack.md

 ### Create channel

 1. Set **Method** to `Create Channel`
-2. Fill out the **New Channel Name**
+2. Set the **New Channel Name**
-   - Channel name can be up to 80 characters long and may contain lowercase letters, digits, and symbols `-` and `_`
+   1. Channel name can be up to 80 characters long and may contain lowercase letters, digits, and symbols `-` and `_`
-   - Can be provided as a FEEL expression
+   2. Can be provided as a FEEL expression
 3. Set channel **Visibility** as required:
    1. **Public** channels are visible to every workspace member
    2. **Private** channels are visible to explicitly invited people only